-Prior to this he was the Group Capital Solutions Director at Aviva, having responsibility for leading large asset and liability transactions and their Group stress and scenario testing framework.
+Prior to joining L&G, Carl was the Group Capital Solutions Director at Aviva, having responsibility for leading large asset and liability transactions and their Group stress and scenario testing framework.
 He also spent seven years at Swiss Re in a variety of reserving, capital, structuring and pricing roles.
+Carl is a Fellow of the Institute of Actuaries.